Atheism (having no belief in a god or goddess,

 A new one introduced in 2012 by Bill Maher is, 'If atheism is a religion, then abstinence is a sexual position'."
 2

 Others reject classification of Atheism as a religion simply because they require the term "religion" to include a belief in at least one deity.
-When this web site went online in 1995, the Government of Canada would not allow the organization behind the web site to qualify as a registered charity.
+When this web site went online in 1995-APR, the Government of Canada would not allow the organization that sponsors the web site to qualify as a registered charity.
 That is because the site deals with religion, and the Government required that such groups teach that least one deity exists before they could register as a non-profit.
 So we had no option but to register as a for-profit group.
 Similarly, the Government of Ontario refused our original choice of name which was "Ontario Center for Religious Tolerance."
 They argued that the term "center" is restricted to non-profit groups.
 Because we had already use the acronym "OCRT" frequently on our web site, we adopted the rather awkward name "Ontario Consultants on Religious Tolerance."
+We found it interesting that governments in Canada recognize Buddhism temples and Unitarian churches as registered charities even though neither teach God's existence or require their members to believe in the existence of God.

 - People have used terms like strong Atheism, negative Atheism, soft Atheism, implicit Atheism, Apatheism, etc. to refer to various sub-groups among Atheists.